hsiafan/apk-parser/README.md

 Apk parser will find best match languages with locale you specified.

 If locale is set to null, ApkFile will not translate resource tag, just give the resource id.
-For example, apk title will be '@string/app_name' instead of 'WeChat'.
+For example, the title will be something like '@string/app_name' instead of the real name.